This is a note I sent to friends as part of my COVID Tea Party , but it's broadly instructive and underlines my basic philosophy of Tea Practice .

 Brewing Japanese Tea is about finding an enjoyable balance between five flavors: aroma, sweetness, bitterness, astringency, & umami.
-As a tea drinker, you can only really control the temperature of the water, the brew time, and the ratio of tea to water, and you can learn over time to enjoy the tea more thoroughly by learning your preferred way to make tea.
-I think this is a really good analog for how we can approach life in general, and so tea is an interesting way to explore and improve that ability.
+As a tea drinker, you can only really control the temperature of the water, the brew time, and the ratio of tea to water, and you can learn over time to enjoy the tea more thoroughly by learning how to prepare tea in your preferred way.
+I think this is a really good analog for how we can approach life in general, and so tea is an interesting way to explore and improve that ability, a sort of meditation or meta-cognition practice.

 A very short crash-course on brewing Japanese tea

-- method 2 (recommended!): if you can safely pour out of the cups you drink from, fill the tea cups with water, and then once they have cooled to where you can hold them for about 10-15 seconds. you can do this repeatedly, moving the water between different cups will cool them 5-10C each time. the nice thing about using your cups is that you don't leave tea in the pot when you pour it, you use exactly as much water as your cups can carry
+method 2 (recommended!): if you can safely pour out of the cups you drink from, fill the tea cups with water, and then once they have cooled to where you can hold them for about 5-7 seconds. you can do this repeatedly, moving the water between different cups will cool them 5-10C each time. the nice thing about using your cups is that you don't leave tea in the pot when you pour it, you use exactly as much water as your cups can carry.
+Add a bit more for the tea's first infusion, as the leaves will soak quite a bit up along the way.

-- after, say, 30 seconds, pour it in to your cups, and have a sip. it should be pretty close to a temperature you can safely drink by this point without having it sit and cool. put the lid aside so that the leaves can cool. don't forget to stop the watch!
+after, say, 30 seconds, pour it in to your cups, and have a sip. it should be pretty close to a temperature you can safely drink by this point without having it sit and cool and settle. put the lid aside so that the leaves can cool. don't forget to stop the watch!

 Changing and Improving the Brew